Antique desk from the 19th century

 Description

-High-quality mahogany desk with a solid mahogany top featuring a rattan edge that opens to reveal an original fitted interior with small compartments above three false drawer fronts and two short drawers lined with oak, all fitted with brass knobs, flanked by molded panels, and adorned with a carved fan-shaped ornament in the center, standing on elegant turned and ringed legs.
+High-quality mahogany desk with a solid mahogany top featuring a rattan edge that opens to reveal an original fitted interior with small compartments above three false drawer fronts and two short drawers lined with oak, all equipped with brass knobs, flanked by molded panels, and adorned with a carved fan-shaped ornament in the center, standing on elegant turned and ringed legs.
 Year 1820

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.
+Everything was influenced by Napoleon’s reign, which imposed a significant resemblance and references to Roman and Greek ornamentation.

-The key aspect of prestigious antique furniture is originality.
-This is ultimately important for buyers, as the market is flooded with counterfeits.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+The most important aspect of prestigious antique furniture is originality.
+This is ultimately vital for buyers, as the market is flooded with many forgeries.
+Luxury Products provides documentation confirming the product’s authenticity and correspondence to the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details